JoryHogeveen/pods-address-maps/README.md

 This repo contains two addon plugins for dev purposes: Pods Address field &amp; Pods Maps component.

 The code is the same as on the official [PR at Pods GitHub](https://github.com/pods-framework/pods/pull/3634), only refactored as plugins.
-I will make sure the code keeps maintained as long as this feature isn’t within Pods core.
+I do my best that the code is maintained as long as this feature isn’t within Pods core.

 ## Installation
 Upload both folders in this repo to the WordPress plugins folder (/wp-content/plugins/).